griffithlab/rnabio.org/_posts/0002-05-01-Alignment_Visualization.md

 ### Visualize alignments
 Start IGV on your laptop.
 Load the UHR.bam & HBR.bam files in IGV.
-You can load the necessary files in IGV directly from your web accessible amazon workspace (see below) using 'File' -> 'Load from URL'.
-You may wish to customize the track names as you load them in to keep them straight.
-Do this by right-clicking on the alignment track and choosing 'Rename Track'.
+If you're using AWS, you can load the necessary files in IGV directly from your web accessible amazon workspace (see below) using 'File' -> 'Load from URL'.

+#### AWS links to bam files
 **UHR hisat2 alignment:**

 http://**YOUR_DNS_NAME**/workspace/rnaseq/alignments/hisat2/UHR.bam